heriwr/rs/concurrency/concurrency_cards.md

 * Without `Cell`, you wouldn't be able to modify counter after its initial assignment.

-> `Cell` is useful for scenarios where you need flexibility, but understand the trade-off in terms of compile-time safety guarantees.
+> **Important:** `Cell` is useful for scenarios where you need flexibility, but understand the trade-off in terms of compile-time safety guarantees.

 . . .